 Who has to notify?

-- Dutch companies that move to an EU country temporarily with their own staff to perform a service.
+- EU companies that move to another EU country temporarily with their own staff to perform a service.

 - Multinationals posting workers to one of their branch offices in one of the EEA countries or Switzerland.

-- Dutch employment agencies posting temp workers in an EEA country or Switzerland temporarily.
+- EU employment agencies posting temp workers in an EEA country or Switzerland temporarily.

 - In some countries, self-employed professionals and business travellers also have to notify.
 This is stated with that country’s information.